West7780/RaceConsole/README.md

 # RaceConsole
-A python program that interfaces any slot car track into a text art based video game
+A python program that interfaces any slot car track with a text art based video game

 ## Required Hardware
  - Arduino Uno or similar Arduino compatable board with at least 5 Analog and 13 digital pins